 Boppy has chosen to skip the removable cover altogether.
-You don’t even have the option to purchase on separately.
+You don’t even have the option to purchase one separately.

-Fortunately the surface is easy to wipe down.
-And you can even throw the whole bean bag through a washing cycle – it’s small size allows it to easy fit in your washer and keeps it shape wash after wash.
+Fortunately, the surface is easy to wipe down.
+And you can even throw the whole bean bag through a washing cycle – it’s small size allows it to easily fit in your washer and keeps it shape wash after wash.